Adding an extra bedroom is one of the most popular reasons people convert their loft. Often, it can be cheaper to extend up, than out!

 You don’t need much furniture either.
 A computer desk and a lamp should be enough.
 If you have space, then consider building bookcases under the eaves, so that they surround the desk and make the area feel like a library.

-Our bonus design idea for your attic bedroom is to add some home automation.
+Bonus design ideas for attic bedrooms!
+Add some home automation.
 Using a Lightwave system, you could control the lights and blinds remotely from your smartphone.
 Lightwave is affordable, modular and DIY friendly!

 Be aware, once you’ve added some home automation, you’ll want to use the technology through the entire property!